 Beyond the value of the natural beauty of our state, climate change is causing an unprecedented rise in catastrophic natural disasters.
 As your representative, I will vote and work however I can to mitigate our risk and expand local access to emergency services in the event of disaster.
 I also believe in local disaster management and in giving counties and municipalities the resources to handle disasters on their own and with citizen-involved crisis management teams.

 Government works best when it is closer to the people it serves.
 I respect the fabric of our local communities and trust them to know best when it comes to overcoming the challenges they face.
-I'm honored to serve in my current city council position and I so appreciate the folks who keep the city of Battlefield going.
+I'm honored to serve in my current city council position and I so appreciate the folks who keep the city of Battlefield running, day in and day out.

 Agriculture is the backbone of Missouri, and at the heart of it are our family farms—where many of us call home and why generations before us settled here.
 But passing down our way of life to future generations is becoming increasingly challenging.